Jonathan-Chia/testandroll/dashboard/www/crash_course.md

 ## Introduction

-The best way to grasp Test & Roll is to watch it boost [profit](#more-profit).
+The best way to grasp Test & Roll is to watch it boost [profit](#more-profit), defined as a continous outcome that is normally distributed.

 ## Email A/B Test

-You have designed a new image for your upcoming email campaign and want to test its performance versus the original design.
+You have designed a new ad for your upcoming email campaign.
+Will it lift click-through rates more than the original design?

 <table style="width: 100%; table-layout: fixed;">
   <tr>